fish-shell/fish-shell/doc_src/terminal-compatibility.rst

        and the second parameter is the column number.
        Both start at 1.

-       This is used inside terminals that either

-       - implement the OSC 133 :ref:`click_events <term-compat-osc-133>` feature.
+       This is used by the :ref:`scrollback-push <special-input-functions-scrollback-push>` special input function, and inside terminals that implement the OSC 133 :ref:`click_events <term-compat-osc-133>` feature.
-       - advertise the :ref:`indn <term-compat-indn>` capability via :ref:`XTGETTCAP <term-compat-xtgettcap>`
      - VT100
    * - ``\e[ \x20 q``
      - Se